xinyiwang23/5293irisrecognition/README.md

   We first project the image in the vertical and horizontal direction and get an estimated the center (xp,yp) of the pupil by searching the minimum value of two coordinates (lowest row and column sum).
 Then binarize a region using a threshhold of 64 to localize the pupil by recalculate the center.

 * Second step: Find circles
   We use Hough transform for detecting the circles for pupil and iris and draw the boundary.
-Return innerCircle and outterCircle in turple format and both of them contain the x and y coordinate of center and corresponding radius.

 #### 1.1 Function name: irisLocalization

       - Take parameter: color image.
-      - Return:
+      - Return: innerCircle and outerCircle in turple format and both of them contain the x and y coordinate of center and corresponding radius.

 #### 1.2 Funtion name: irisLocalizationDrawing

-* This function takes the excatly same steps as irisLocalization().
+      - This function takes the excatly same steps as irisLocalization().
 Besides, it also draws the image with two boundaries.
 Designed for testing, debugging, and visualizing.
-* Take parameter: image file name.
+      - Take parameter: image file name.
+      - Return: Same as above

 ### 2.Iris Normalization

+This section implement the functions of the normalizition part in paper.

 #### 2.1 Function name: getDistance